lillianpetersen/lillianpetersen.github.io/crop4cast.md

 <p style="font-family: arial, sanserif; font-size:20pt">
 <b>Most counties are solely focused on domestic risks of COVID19.
-But there is a global humanitarian crisis in the making that is going unnoticed.</b>
+<br>But there is a global humanitarian crisis in the making that is going unnoticed.</b>
 </p>